schicks/generations-in-the-dark/Rules/04 Score/03 Teamwork.md

 ---

 When the team of PCs works together, the characters have access to four special **teamwork maneuvers**.
 They're listed at the bottom of the character playbook sheets to help remind the players of them.

-The four maneuvers are:
+### Teamwork Maneuvers

 * **Assist** another PC who's rolling an action.
 * Lead a **group action**.